hundredrabbits/thebook/north_pacific_logbook.md

 ##### 0300
 We hove-to as the morning light shone onto the sea, I stared into the depths and felt dizzy.
 Heaving-to is a good time to figure out if what you're doing is a shit idea, or a shitty shit shit shit idea.

 We download the weather.
 The wind in this area is very strong.
-There is promise of lighter winds to the east.
+There is a promise of lighter winds from the east.
 Devine gets his foul-weather gear on, and goes outside to steer.
 Onward to 165°E!
 Robusta is south of us still, but making some progress to the north.
 They are mending a sail and going slow.

 ##### 0600
 The sky is blue?
 I seemed to have forgotten that it could ever be that color.
-It suits it better than white, or grey.
-The waves are still mean, but the sky reflected into them dulls out their teeth.
-When we get sun, we usually take everything wet out to dry, but today is not a good day for this, as the cockpit is getting a lot of spray.
+The waves are still mean, but the sky reflected into them dulls their teeth.
+When we get sun, we usually take everything out to dry, but today is not a good day for this, as the cockpit is getting a lot of spray.
 I have a pair of leggings outside that is well-pickled and that just won't dry.
 We don't want to add to that sorry collection.

 ##### 1000
 The seas and winds have lessened somewhat, and the sky is still blue?!
 We're reminded then of what sailing is normally like.
 It is usually pleasant, and done in fair weather.
 Yes, this is what it's supposed to be like.
 We cooked some *Japanese curry* (see recipes) for lunch.
 The wind is coming out of the southwest, with us drifting eastward.

 ##### 1400
 We did it, we reached 165°E!
 A milestone in our trip!
-We hope the weather will improve in the coming weeks, as I don't think we can stomach weathering low after low after low like this.
-The wind is still the same.
-I remove my tuque and enjoy the sun, my hair is tuque-shaped underneath, flat on the top with a sharp cowlick in the front.
+We hope the weather will improve in the coming weeks; I don't think we can stomach weathering more onslaught of lows.
+The wind has not changed.
+I remove my tuque to enjoy the sun, my hair is tuque-shaped underneath, flat on the top with a sharp cowlick in the front.
 "I look like TinTin."
 I said, smiling.
 Devine looks bright and happy today, as am I, happy enough to make jokes, happy enough to return a smile.
 My world is infinitely better when Devine smiles.

 ##### 1400
 Cooked dinner of *pasta salad with mustard dressing* (see recipes) and ate the last of our fresh fruit, 2 ruby red grapefruits.
 When we eat more, it means the weather is good and that we too, are feeling good.

-Forecast is promising, but GRIB files in this area are not always accurate.
+The forecast is promising, but the GRIB files for this area are not always accurate.
 This morning's weather was supposed to be a fresh breeze, but we had near gale winds instead.
-Usually, people say the weather is either 5 kn more, or less than forecasted, but out here there is a difference of 10 kn.
-There is better weather ahead, at least—well, we hope.
-We are happy to leave this forsaken area behind.
+There may be better weather ahead, in any case, we are happy to leave this forsaken area behind.
 We're running with a full jib and double-reefed main.
-Our paranoia with the weather is still strong, full main just isn't going to happen in this trip.
+Our paranoia with the weather is still strong, it seems like we won't be raising the main fully any time soon.

 ##### 2100
 Quiet night at sea.
 Saw some stars!
-It's been a while.
-We're sailing southeast with light rain on the horizon, just in time for Devine's shift.
+It has been a while.
+We're sailing southeast with a patch of light rain on the horizon, just in time for Devine's shift.

 # Squalls

 Squalls bring sudden high winds and rain in passing.
 They usually blow at around 25 kn (46 km/h) and last around 30 minutes.
 They are easy to see from a distance, big puffy cumulonimbus clouds, with dark bottoms and a skirt of rain.

 Squalls do not move with the prevailing winds, but at an angle to them, and can affect a boat even when a good distance away.
-Whenever we would see a suspicious formation on the horizon, we'd keep our eyes on it to track its progress, to see if our paths would cross.
-If it came close, we'd alter course to aim for its periphery, as it is better than going straight through it.
-We'd also reduce sail, to lessen its effects.
-If the squall arrived and was too strong, we would bear off and wait for it to pass.
+Whenever we see a suspicious formation on the horizon, we keep our eyes on it to track its progress, to see if our paths will cross.
+If it comes close, we alter course to aim for its periphery, as it is better than going straight through it.
+We also reduce sail, to lessen its effects.
+If the squall is too strong, we simply bear off and wait for it to pass.

-Reefing the mainsail before dark, as mentioned before, is especially important in areas prone to squalls.
+Reefing the mainsail before darkness falls is especially important in areas prone to squalls.
 It ensures that the person on watch isn't overwhelmed, and that the person off-watch can sleep well.
 Squalls are visible at night too, especially if the moon is full and bright.
-We'd look for dark spots on the horizon, and try and see if we could see the sky underneath or not.
-If we couldn't, it meant the cloud had rain underneath it, and that it was likely a squall.
+We look for dark spots on the horizon, and try and see if we can see the sky underneath.
+If we can't, it meant the cloud has rain underneath it, and it is likely a squall.
 A dark mass moving contrary to the prevailing wind is also a good indicator of an approaching squall.

 The doldrums is an area where prevailing winds converge, creating an area of perpetual calms.
-In such places we used squalls to move forward, effectively becoming storm chasers.
-We chased squalls for wind and for water.
+In such places we use squalls to move forward, effectively becoming storm chasers.
+We chase squalls for their wind and for their water.
 Water is not hard to come by when there are squalls around.
 We always make sure to have a bucket on deck to attach to the end of the boom to collect it.

 * * *